mdepha01/Cisco-CCNA-Basics/Lan4/VLAN-configuration.md

 __($-int) switchport mode acc__ <br>
 __($-int) switchport access vlan 2__ <br>

-### running the $show vlan brief , command shows if all vlans have been configured correctly
+### Running the $show vlan brief , command shows if all vlans have been configured correctly
 4. Ping after VLAN implementation is shown on Lab4-aftervlan.png
 5. Since PC2 and PC 4 are on vlan 2 , PC 1 and PC3 will not be able to ping PCs in a different vlan.
 6. Configuring trunk connection between SW1 and SW2: <br>